1926 United Kingdom general strike: General strike, May 1926

-The final negotiations began on 1 May but failed to achieve an agreement, leading to an announcement by the TUC that a general strike "in defence of miners' wages and hours" was to begin on 3 May, a Monday, at one minute to midnight.
+The final negotiations began on 1 May but failed to achieve an agreement, leading to an announcement by the TUC that a general strike "in defence of miners' wages and hours" was scheduled to begin on Monday, 3 May, at one minute to midnight.

-The leaders of the Labour Party were not happy about the proposed general strike because they were aware of the revolutionary elements within the union movement and of the damage that the association would do to the party's new reputation as a party of government.
+The leaders of the Labour Party were troubled about the proposed general strike because they were aware of the revolutionary elements within the union movement and of the damage that they might do to the party's new reputation as a party of government.
 During the next two days, frantic efforts were made to reach an agreement between the government and the mining industry representatives.
 However, they failed, mainly because of an eleventh-hour decision by printers of the Daily Mail to refuse to print an editorial ("For King and Country") condemning the general strike.
 They objected to the following passage: "A general strike is not an industrial dispute.
 It is a revolutionary move which can only succeed by destroying the government and subverting the rights and liberties of the people".

 Baldwin was now concerned about the TUC and printers' action interfering with the freedom of the press.

 King George V tried to stabilise the situation and create balance saying, "Try living on their wages before you judge them."

 The TUC feared that an all-out general strike would bring revolutionary elements to the fore and limited the participants to railwaymen, transport workers, printers, dockers, ironworkers, and steelworkers, as they were regarded as pivotal in the dispute.
+In a rare political radio broadcast, Archbishop Francis Cardinal Bourne, the leading Catholic prelate in Britain, condemned the strike, knowing that many strikers were Catholic.
+He advised that, "It is a direct challenge to lawfully constituted authority....
+All are bound to uphold and assist the Government, which is the lawfully constituted authority of the country and represents therefore...the authority of God himself."

-The government had been preparing for the strike over the nine months in which it had provided a subsidy by creating organisations such as the Organisation for the Maintenance of Supplies, and it did whatever it could to keep the country moving.
+The government had been preparing for the strike over the nine months in which it had provided a subsidy by creating organisations such as the Organisation for the Maintenance of Supplies.
+It was ready and able to do whatever it could to keep the country moving.
 It rallied support by emphasizing the revolutionary nature of the strikers.
 The armed forces and volunteer workers helped maintain basic services.
-It used the Emergency Powers Act 1920 to maintain essential supplies.
+The government used the Emergency Powers Act 1920 to maintain essential supplies.

-On 4 May 1926, the number of strikers was about 1.5–1.75 million.
+On 4 May 1926, the number of workers on strike was estimated at between 1.5 million and 1.75 million.
 There were strikers "from John o' Groats to Land's End".
 The reaction to the strike call was immediate and overwhelming, surprising both the government and the TUC; the latter not being in control of the strike.
 On this first day, there were no major initiatives and no dramatic events except for the nation's transport being at a standstill.